 Lenders often provide festive offers or promotional schemes, reducing interest rates or waiving processing fees.
 This usually makes loans more affordable during specific periods.

-Having an existing relationship with the lender, such as a savings account or past loan, may lead to preferential rates, faster approval, and simplified documentation processes.
+Having an existing relationship with the lender, such as a savings account or a past loan, may lead to preferential rates, faster approval, and simplified documentation processes.

 Here is a list of the different charges associated with a two-wheeler loan that you should be aware of, alongside the interest rate: